Friday, April 21, 2023

 He again sat by the lamp and listened to the blizzard behind the shutters.

 Why do we love and pity the distant, the dead, the sleeping?
 Why are the living, and those that are close to us, strangers?
-Everything unknown and irrevocable, for us is love and pity.
+Everything that's unknown and irretrievable evoke love and pity in us.

 Conscience squeezed his heart and suffering disfigured his face.
 Markun saw his life, powerless and insignificant, entangled in trifles, mistakes and imperceptible crimes.